awahids/realtime_chat_app/README.md

 #### Author

-This Realtime Chat App was created by [Your Name].
+This Realtime Chat App was created by [AW](awahids.my.id).
 You can contact me at [awahid.safhadi@gmail.com] for any inquiries or feedback.

 ![Dashboard](https://raw.githubusercontent.com/awahids/realtime_chat_app/staging/public/img/dashboard.png)